-4.1 Ordinary Shares and Initial Redeemable Preference Shares
+4.1 Ordinary Shares

-- 4.1.1 When admitted to trading, the Ordinary Shares will be registered with ISIN GB00BJCWFX49, SEDOL number BJCWFX4 (in respect of Ordinary Shares traded in US Dollars) and SEDOL number BHZ6410 (in respect of Ordinary Shares traded in Sterling) and it is expected that the Ordinary Shares will be traded under the ticker symbol USF (in respect of Ordinary Shares traded in US Dollars) and ticker symbol USFP (in respect of Ordinary Shares traded in Sterling).
+- 4.1.1 The Ordinary Shares are registered with ISIN GB00BJCWFX49, SEDOL number BJCWFX4 (in respect of Ordinary Shares traded in US Dollars) and SEDOL number BHZ6410 (in respect of Ordinary Shares traded in Sterling) and the Ordinary Shares are traded under the ticker symbol USF (in respect of Ordinary Shares traded in US Dollars) and ticker symbol USFP (in respect of Ordinary Shares traded in Sterling).
 Each class of C Shares issued pursuant to a Subsequent Placing made throughout the Placing Programme will have separate ISINs, SEDOLs and ticker symbols issued.
-The announcement of each issue of C Shares will contain details of the relevant ISIN, SEDOL and ticker symbol for such class of C Shares being issued. - 4.1.2 On incorporation, the share capital of the Company was US\$0.01 represented by one Ordinary Share of US\$0.01 nominal value, which was held by the Initial Shareholder.
-Subsequently, on 25 January 2019 the Initial Redeemable Preference Shares were allotted and issued to the Initial Shareholder to allow the Company to commence business and to exercise its borrowing powers under section 761 of the Act. - 4.1.3 Set out below is the issued share capital of the Company: (a) as at the date of this Prospectus; and (b) immediately following the Initial Issue (assuming 250 million Ordinary Shares are issued and that the cancellation of the Initial Redeemable Preference Shares has occurred pursuant to the resolution described in section 4.3 below).
-All Ordinary Shares issued pursuant to the Initial Issue will be fully paid on Initial Admission.
+The announcement of each issue of C Shares will contain details of the relevant ISIN, SEDOL and ticker symbol for such class of C Shares being issued. - 4.1.2 Set out below is the issued share capital of the Company: (a) as at the date of this Prospectus; and (b) immediately following the Initial Issue (assuming 105 million Issue Shares are issued).
+All Issue Shares issued pursuant to the Initial Issue will be fully paid on Initial Admission.

-At the date of this Prospectus Immediately following the Initial Issue Number Aggregate nominal value Number Aggregate nominal value 0 " 0 1100001 Ordinary Shares Initial Redeemable 1 US\$0.01 250,000,000 US\$2,500,000 Preference Shares 5,000,000 £50,000 Nil N/A
+At the date of this Prospectus ollowing the Initial Number Aggregate nominal value Number Aggregate nominal value Ordinary Shares 200,192,361 US\$2,001,923.61 305,192,361 US\$3,051,923.61